StandartTemplateConstruct/STAROS/README.md

 Keyboard mouse and clipboard are functional

+Could be run as a webpage

 # RDP

 Keyboard mouse and clipboard are functional, resolution is fixed, contrast is changed dynamically according to attention of the user, judged by movement of the mouse.

 Mode for monochromous projection

+Could be run as a webpage.
+Tested performance is slow.
+Resolution - direct UnrealRDP bindings
 ## screen recording and server storage

 ## recognition of the commonly done sequences and suggestion of auto execution